 Jordan’s desert castles, beautiful examples of both early Islamic art and architecture, stand testament to a fascinating era in the country’s rich history.
-Their fine mosaics, frescoes, stone and stucco carvings and illustrations, inspired by the best in Persian and Greco – Roman traditions, tell countless stories of the life as it was during the fifth to the eighth centuries.
+Their fine mosaics, frescoes, stone and stucco carvings and illustrations, inspired by the best in Persian and Greco – Roman traditions, tell countless stories of life as it was during the fifth to the eighth centuries.
 Called castles because of their imposing stature, the desert complexes actually served various purposes as caravan stations, agriculture and trade centres, resort pavilions and outposts that helped distant rulers forge ties with local Bedouins.
 Several of these preserved compounds, all of which are clustered to the east and south of Amman, can be visited on one – or two-day loops from the city.

-Qusair Amra, one of the most preserved castles, is a UNESCO world Heritage Site.
-Its interior walls and ceilings are covered with lively frescoes, and two of the rooms are paved with colorful mosaics.
+Qusair Amra, one of the most preserved castles, is a UNESCO World Heritage Site.
+Its interior walls and ceilings are covered with lively frescoes, and two of the rooms are paved with colourful mosaics.
 Qasr Mushatta, Qasr al – Kharrana, Qasr at – tuba and Qasr al – Hallabat have been restored and are all in excellent condition.
 The black basalt fort at Azraq, in continuous use since Roman times, was the headquarters of Lawrence of Arabia during the Arab Revolt.

 Build around the eighth century AD, Qasr al Kharrana is one of the first constructions from the Islamic era.
 Although it is listed as a “desert castles”, Qasr al-Kharanah does not have the structure of a fortress.
 Seemingly, it could have been a caravansary or a place of refreshment for the merchants travelling in the area.
 Some experts also believe that it was the place where the lords of Damascus met with the Bedouins of the neighbouring areas.